 What does IPR mean in orthodontics?

-IPR stands for interproximal reduction, a technique used by orthodontists to create a temporary space between the teeth using a disc or strip.
-The procedure involves slenderizing teeth to create more space for teeth to move during orthodontic treatment.
+IPR stands for interproximal reduction, a technique used by orthodontists to create temporary space between the teeth to create more space for teeth to move during orthodontic treatment.

 Will interproximal reduction damage my teeth or gums?

 Studies have shown that a patient who has gone through interproximal reduction is less susceptible to tooth decay and gum diseases.
-However, tooth reduction may cause some sensitivity, which is common with many types of dental treatments.
+However, tooth reduction may cause some sensitivity.
+This is common with many types of dental treatments.